 Honor Black History Month at CALS

 The Central Arkansas Library System is celebrating Black History Month throughout February with informative and interactive events for everyone.
 Feb.
-24’s Harmony in History is a family celebration featuring performances, hands-on activities, learning and unity.
-A free screening of “Rustin” will take place at the Ron Robinson Theater on Monday, Feb.
-26, at 6:30 p.m.
-“Rustin” is about the architect of the 1963 March on Washington, Bayard Rustin, who was one of the greatest activists and organizers in the world.
+15’s Imagining Black Futures: Exhibition Reception explores themes of Black identity, autonomy and liberation through the lens of Afrofuturism.
+A free screening of “Dolemite” will take place at the Ron Robinson Theater on Saturday, Feb.
+15, at 9:30 p.m.
+“Dolemite” is about the rise of cultural icon and Arkansas native Rudy Ray Moore.
 Plus, CALS even has a suggested reading list filled with Black authors.